siteriaitaliana/code_challenge/readme.md

-Instruction made using a MAcbook pro
+Test fw created using a Macbook pro.

-brew install maven

-java and sdk installed through the vscode IDE
+- Make sure you have Java sdk and Maven setup

-Open the terminal and navigate to your project directory:
+- Open the terminal, git checkout and navigate to your project directory

-Compile and run the project using Maven: mvn clean install mvn compile mvn clean test

-(Optional) Run Tests with TestNG:

-If you use TestNG, create a test class and an XML configuration file (testng.xml) to define your test suite.
-Then, run the tests with: mvn test

-Make sure you have google chrome installed version 134 as selenium-devtools-v134 and chrome driver are in this version
+- Make sure you have google chrome installed version 134 as selenium-devtools-v134 chrome driver is for this version

-1. Set Up Selenium Grid
-   Start the Selenium Grid Hub
+- Start the Selenium Grid Hub with the following command:
-   Run the following command to start the Selenium Grid Hub: java -jar selenium-server-<version>.jar standalone You can verify the setup by navigating to http://localhost:4444/ui in your browser.
+  `java -jar ./code_challenge/src/test/java/com/example/driver/selenium-server-4.30.0.jar standalone` You can verify the setup by navigating to http://localhost:4444/ui in your browser

-Verify Parallel Execution
-Open the Selenium Grid UI at http://localhost:4444/ui to monitor the test execution.
+- Open the Selenium Grid UI at http://localhost:4444/ui to monitor the test execution.
   You should see tests running in parallel on both Chrome and Firefox.

-Install node and npm
+- Install node and npm

-Install Appium
-Install Appium globally using npm:
+- Install Appium

-appium
-npm install -g appium
+  `npm install -g appium`

-Install Appium Doctor (Optional)
-Appium Doctor helps verify that all dependencies are correctly installed: npm install -g appium-doctor
+- Install Appium Doctor, helps verify that all dependencies are correctly installed:
+  `npm install -g appium-doctor`

-Run Appium Doctor to check your setup: appium-doctor
+- Run Appium Doctor to check your setup: appium-doctor

+- Install appium-inspector to inspect Android app elements & selectors

-Install Android studio, android sdk and command line tools
+- Install Android studio, android sdk and command line tools

-Ensure that the Android SDK is correctly configured and the ANDROID_HOME and ANDROID_SDK_ROOT environment variables are set.
+- Ensure that the Android SDK is correctly configured and the ANDROID_HOME and ANDROID_SDK_ROOT environment variables are set.

-4. Start an Android Emulator
+- Start an Android Emulator from Android Studio.
-   Open Android Studio.
-   Go to Tools > Device Manager.
-   Create a new virtual device (e.g., Pixel 5).
-   Start the emulator.
   Alternatively, start the emulator from the terminal: emulator -avd <emulator_name>

-appium driver install uiautomator2
+- appium driver install uiautomator2

-Start Appium Server
-Start the Appium server from the terminal: appium
+- Start Appium Server from the terminal:
+  `appium --log-=level debug`
   The server will start on http://localhost:4723 by default.

+- Compile and run the project using Maven:
+  `mvn clean install`
+  `mvn compile`
+  `mvn clean test`
+  You should see the 3 test run in parallel (Chrome, Firefox and Android in the Android studio emulator - this test the website using an apk webview app that wraps it, present in the repo and installed each time in the device).